Skip to content

 Bus Write

-Write a variable, constant, or numeric value to a bus.
+The bus write instruction writes a variable, constant, or numeric value to a bus with a given width and address.

 Bus Read

-Read the value of a bus into a variable.
+The bus read instruction reads the value of a bus with a given width and address into a variable.

 Bus Verify

-Read the value of a bus into a variable and compare it to an expected value with a given mask.
+The bus verify instruction reads the value of a bus with a given width and address into a variable and compare it to an expected value with a given mask.
 The expected value and mask can be variables, constants, or numeric values.
 On mismatch, the simulation stops with severity failure if the global resume is set to 0; otherwise, it continues and reports an error.

 Resume